lavague-ai/LaVague/docs/docs/learn/debugging.md

 print(ret.output)
 ```

-As a user, we quickly notice that when we search for a location on the website, the search button does not appear to be functioning and is unresponsive; instead a drop-down list with clickable links loads for the locations based on my search entry.

-In our first attempt at using LaVague to achieve our objective, the World Model does not understand that the search button is not working on this website and keeps instructing the Action Engine to click on the search button, causing `navigation errors`:
+When we run this Code, the World model repeatedly instructs the Action Engine click on the search button after inputting `Birmingham` into the website's search bar, which repeatedly fails with `navigation errors` like the following:

 ![navigation-error](../../assets/weather-navigation-errors.png)

+As a human user testing out the site, we quickly understand that the search button is not working and instead we can wait for a drop-down menu of search results to load and click on the appropriate result.

 We can teach our World Model to behave differently and produce different instructions by providing it with extra knowledge.